payu-india/CMS-Chatbot/docs/Affordability & Loyalty/loyalty-edge-introduction/index.md

 2. [Set up a Loyalty](doc:set-up-loyalty)
 3. [Create a New Campaign](doc:create-a-new-campaign)

 After you create a campaign, you can update the campaign details.
-For more information, refer to [Update Campaign Details](doc:manage-loyalty-edge-campaigns/update-campaign-details)
+For more information, refer to [Manage Loyalty Edge Campaigns](doc:manage-loyalty-edge-campaigns)